 The Deluge Script Builder provides a drag-and-drop user interface to add form/field action scripts, create views with complex criteria/filters and define functions that can be reused from elsewhere in scripting.
 It enables you to transfer complex application logic into deluge code, without the need to learn or remember the Deluge syntax and functions.
 It helps in creating Deluge action scripts quickly, without any errors.

-To use script builder, select the Script tab.
+To use script builder, select the Workflow tab.
 The user interface of the script builder is displayed as shown in the screen-shot below.

 The basic steps involved in creating a form/field action script using the script builder is given below: